marklar/massiu/README.md

-Client lib for fetching stream data from Mass Relevance.
+Client lib for fetching stream data from MR.